 Situated just 2,500 miles from the continental United States lies a collection of islands that's sure to take your breathe away.
-Made up of dorment voclanic masses, the islands of Hawaii offer something for everyone, whether it be rigorous activities such as mountain climbing, or relaxing ones such as shopping, a thousand activities await your arrival.
+Made up of dormant volcanic masses, the islands of Hawaii offer something for everyone, whether it be rigorous activities like mountain climbing, or relaxing ones such as shopping; a thousand activities await your arrival.

 Other Cities